plymouthvan/CalDAV-Availability-Aggregator/README.md

 ## 💡 Philosophy

 - Dedicated destination calendar required (empty and exclusively managed by this service)
-- The internal database is the single source of truth; Google Calendar is a mirror
+- The internal database is the single source of truth; Google Calendar is a cache of the DB
 - CalDAV sources are authoritative; edits on Google are reverted or deleted
 - One-way sync (CalDAV → Google)
 - No UI.
-No surprises.
+No surprises (probably).
 Just logs and YAML.

 ## 📦 Installation